JulianaJM/julianajm.github.io-todolist/README.md

 # todolist

-A sandbox project to apply presets that i've leaned
+A sandbox project to apply presets that i've learned

 **dependencies usage reminder**